 time | Heaphy Track – Kahurangi National Park

 when | Heaphy Track – Kahurangi National Park

 Anytime?
 Sure thing.
-The climate around Karamea is reasonable mild all year although the exposed Gouland Downs area is around 700m above sea level.
+The climate around Karamea is reasonably mild all year although the exposed Gouland Downs area is around 700 m above sea level.

 Mountain biking is now permanently allowed from May 1 to September 30 so trampers will be sharing the track during that time.